Have you been injured by hernia mesh? Are you eligible to file a lawsuit for compensation? Well, we’re here to help you find out.

-A hernia is fatty tissue, or an organ.
-The hernia pushes through a weaker spot found within the surrounding muscles, or connective-tissue (fascia).
-When this protruding’ occurs, a lump forms which causes discomfort.
-As the hernia enlarges, levels of pain can reach excruciating thresholds.
+When this protruding occurs, a lump forms which causes discomfort.
+As a hernia enlarges, levels of pain can reach excruciating thresholds.

-The amount of discomfort a victim may feel, is directly related to the hernia’s location, and the amount of damage incurred as a result of the hernia’s existence.
-Hernias can be present at birth ‘congenital’.
-If they are formed after, they are considered ‘acquired’ hernias.
+The amount of discomfort a victim may feel is directly related to the hernia’s location, and the amount of damage incurred as a result of the hernia’s existence.
+Hernias can be present at birth or “congenital”.
+If they are formed after, they are considered “acquired” hernias.

-· Epigastric – Epigastric hernias are the result of fatty tissue pushing through an abdomen.
-It’s location is between the belly button and the sternum (breastbone).
+- Epigastric – Epigastric hernias are the result of fatty tissue pushing through the abdomen.
+Its location is between the belly button and the sternum (breastbone).

-· Femoral - Femoral hernias are the result of fatty tissue, or bowel pushing through.
-The hernia protrudes into the groin region near the top of the inner-thigh.
+- Femoral - Femoral hernias are the result of fatty tissue, or bowel pushing through a weak spot.
+A femoral hernia protrudes into the groin region near the top of the inner thigh.

 Additional Information on Hernia Types and Treatment